Top Team Building Activities In Vancouver 2026

 What Makes Free Roam VR Different

 This is not video gaming as most people know it.
-This is immersive group adventure.
-Your team might find themselves fighting off a zombie horde in a post apocalyptic city.
+This is an immersive group adventure.
+Your team might find themselves fighting off a zombie horde in a post-apocalyptic city.
 You could be exploring alien worlds and solving ancient puzzles.
-You might compete in player versus player battles that test strategy and reflexes.
+You might compete in player-versus-player battles that test strategy and reflexes.

 The key difference is physical presence.
 You are not watching a screen.
 You are inside the experience together.
 When a teammate calls for help, you hear their actual voice from their actual position.
 When you need to flank an enemy, you physically move through the virtual space together.